Hawke’s Bay Life September 1973

 MATRON IN CHIEF HAWKE’S BAY HOSPITAL BOARD

-Miss Ryan, matron in chief Hawke’s Bay Hospital Board is a dedicated woman who has devoted the past 20 years of her life to the nursing profession.
+Miss Ryan, matron in chief Hawke’s Bay Hospital Board is a dedicated women [woman] who has devoted the past 20 years of her life to the nursing profession.
 Her vocation began at Christchurch general, then she went to Ashburton Hospital.
 At St. Helens Hospital, she took her course in Midwifery, Miss Ryan went on to Wellington to further her career and got her diploma of nursing there.
 After getting her Diploma Miss Ryan went overseas for a while, she came back and took the position of Assistant Matron at Christchurch Hospital, then on to her present position as Matron in Chief.

 Miss Ryan tells us that she likes living in nearby Westshore, and takes an active interest in local affairs.
 She also enjoys cooking, embroidering and the theatre.